krzysu/berlinjs-meteor/readme.md

 This will take care of displaying login with Facebook button and displaying user name if loged in.

-You need to create a new Facebook app, go here: [developers.facebook.com](https://developers.facebook.com).
+You need to create a new Facebook app.
+How to do that you will find [here](https://developers.facebook.com/apps).
-Then open `server.coffee` and add
+We need your facebook app id and secret key.
+Then open `server.coffee` and add:

     # first, remove configuration entry in case service is already configured
     Accounts.loginServiceConfiguration.remove